oracle/node-oracledb/doc/src/api_manual/sodadb.rst

           - Description
         * - ``key``
           - String
           - Must be supplied if the document in intended to be inserted into a collection with client-assigned keys.
-It should be undefined, \
+It should be undefined, otherwise.
-            otherwise.
         * - ``mediaType``
           - String
           - If the document has non-JSON content, then ``mediaType`` should be set to the desired media type.
 Using a MIME type is recommended.

-            |br| The default is ‘application/json’.
+            The default is ‘application/json’.

 .. method:: sodaDatabase.getCollectionNames()